dustinpfister/hexo_sitesource/source/_posts/hexo-tags-structureddata-keywords.md

 ## The hexo tag

 My first post was on [hexo tags](https://dustinpfister.github.io/2017/02/04/hexo-tags/).
-Tags are what is used in hexo to inject generate and inject html snippets into posts.
+Tags are what is used in hexo to generate and inject html snippets into posts.
 As such I thought a tag would come in handy to help with keywords for a blog post.

 ```js
 hexo.extend.tag.register('mytags_postwords', function (args) {